Djordje Stanojević: Biography

 and the Pulkovo Observatory.
 Due to his performance and results, he received an invitation from the Paris Observatory to participate in a scientific research expedition to study the Sun in Petrovsk, where he participated in the study of the total solar eclipses, and two years later in another scientific research expedition to study the Sun and thermal radiation and infrared light in the Sahara.
 During that time, and somewhat later, he published several scientific papers in astrophysics in the editions of the French Academy of Sciences.
 These were the first modern scientific works in astronomy among Serbs in general.

 He often stayed in European cities where he participated in gatherings and exhibitions in various fields of science and technology, gathered knowledge and experience which, immediately afterwards, he tried to transfer to his country.
-He is responsible for the introduction of the first electric lighting in Belgrade and the then Serbia, at the end of the eighties of the 19th century, instead of the previously prevailing gas lighting.
+He is responsible for the introduction of the first electric lighting in Belgrade and the then Serbia, at the end of the 1880s, instead of the previously prevailing gas lighting.
 This made Belgrade one of the first capitals in Europe with electric lighting.

 In 1887 he became a full professor of physics and mechanics at the Serbian Military Academy, and in 1893 he became a full professor of experimental physics at the Visoka škola in Belgrade.
 In the middle of the first decade of the twentieth century, he became a full professor at the University of Belgrade, and in 1909 he became the dean of the Faculty of Philosophy in Belgrade.
 In 1913, he was appointed rector of the University of Belgrade and remained in that position until 1921.
-He was a colleague and admirer of Scientist Nikola Tesla and wrote the book entitled "Nikola Tesla and his discoveries", published in Belgrade in 1894.
+He was a colleague and admirer of inventor Nikola Tesla and wrote the book entitled "Nikola Tesla and his discoveries", published in Belgrade in 1894.